garrett-white/Sigcheck-Processes/README.md

 This script looks for Sigcheck.exe in $ENV:PATH

-Sigcheck-Processes.ps1 returns output from Get-Process and pipes it to the Sysinternals Sigcheck.exe utility.
+Sigcheck-Processes.ps1 by default returns output from Get-Process and pipes it to the Sysinternals Sigcheck.exe utility.

+To get data on all processes run an elevated Powershell Prompt (Right-click Run As Administrator)

 "Sigcheck is a command-line utility that shows file version number, timestamp information, and digital signature details, including certificate chains.
 It also includes an option to